AdobeDocs/experience-platform.en/help/profile/computed-attributes/configure-api.md

 ## Next steps

-Now that you have created a schema and mixin into which your computed attributes will be stored, you can create the computed attribute using the `/computedattributes` API endpoint.
+Now that you have created a schema and field group into which your computed attributes will be stored, you can create the computed attribute using the `/computedattributes` API endpoint.
 For detailed steps to creating a computed attribute in the API, follow the steps provided in the [computed attributes API endpoint guide](ca-api.md).